rafaelreyesgarcia/educational-resources/front-end/meta-certifications/6.advanced-react/advanced-react/src/week-3/week-3.md

 }}>
 ```

-the new props are injected dynamicallyas the new parameter of the function
+the new props are injected dynamically as the new parameter of the function

 ### self-review: render props and HOCs